streamlink/streamlink-twitch-gui/CONTRIBUTING.md

 ## Developing and building
-Livestreamer-Twitch-GUI is based on [Node-Webkit (NW)][node-webkit].
-NW has to be installed on your machine in order to run this program - using a browser does not work.
-Have a look at the [NW wiki page][nw-wiki] to get some more informations on how to run NW-apps.
-Also please ensure that [Node.js (including npm)][nodejs] is installed so you can build the program.
+Livestreamer Twitch GUI is based on [NW.js (formerly Node-Webkit)][NW.js].
+NW.js has to be installed on your machine in order to run this program - using a browser does not work.
+Have a look at the [NW.js wiki page][NW.js-wiki] to get some more informations on how to run NW.js apps.
+Also please ensure that either [io.js][io.js] or [Node.js][Node.js] and also [npm][npm] are installed so you can build the program.

 Building is simple: